Learning Express.js Properly: Part 1 From Basics to Advanced [Basic Level]

 🧭 Section 1.
 The Beginning of the Journey

-• Introduction to the lecture flow and setting goals
+• Introduction to the course flow and goal setting

 • Basic network principles such as TCP, UDP, and HTTP